Charm mesons in magnetized nuclear matter -- effects of (inverse) magnetic catalysis: In-medium masses of charmonium and open charm mesons

 \section{In-medium masses of charmonium and open charm mesons}

-An effective chiral model Lagrangian is applied to study the in-medium masses of charmonium and open charm mesons in asymmetric nuclear matter in the presence of strong magnetic field.
-The original version of the chiral $SU(3)_L\times SU(3)_R$ model is based on the non-linear realization of chiral symmetry \cite{coleman, weinberg, bardeen} and broken scale invariance of QCD \cite{Papa, Zeschi, AM2}, which occurs through a logarithmic potential given in terms of a scalar dilaton field, $\chi$ \cite{erikk}.
-The generalized Lagrangian density is written as \cite{Papa}
+In-medium masses of the pseudoscalar open charm ($D$) mesons and the excited state of charmonium $\Psi(3770)$, in the magnetized nuclear matter are computed within the effective chiral model.
+The model is based on the non-linear realization of chiral SU(3)$_L\ \times$ SU(3)$_R$ symmetry \cite{coleman, weinberg, bardeen} and QCD scale symmetry breaking effect \cite{Papa, AM2}.
+The latter is realized through a logarithmic potential in terms of the scalar dilaton field, $\chi$ \cite{erikk}.
+General structure of the chiral model Lagrangian density is

-\\ $\mathcal{L}_{kin}$ represents the kinetic energy of the baryons and the mesons. $\mathcal{L}_{BM}$ gives the baryon-meson interaction, $\mathcal{L}_{vec}$ refers to the interactions of the vector mesons, $\mathcal{L}_0$ is the meson-meson interaction, $\mathcal{L}_{SB}$ is the explicit chiral symmetry breaking term. $\mathcal{L}_{scalebreak}$ is a scale invariance breaking logarithmic potential given in terms of a scalar dilaton field. $\mathcal{L}_{mag}$ is the contribution from the magnetic field \cite{Prakash, Wei, Brodrik, am97, am98, nikhil}
+where, $ {\cal L}_{kin} $ corresponds to the kinetic energy terms of the baryons and the mesons, ${\cal L}_{BW}$ describes the baryon-meson interactions for $W=$ scalar, pseudoscalar, vector, axial vector mesons, $ {\cal L}_{vec} $ gives the dynamical mass generation of the vector mesons due to the couplings to the scalar fields and contains additional quartic vector mesons self-interactions, ${\cal L}_0 $ expresses the meson-meson interaction terms, ${\cal L}_{scale-break}$ is the scale symmetry breaking logarithmic potential in terms of a scalar dilaton field, $\chi$ and $ {\cal L}_{SB} $ illustrates the explicit chiral symmetry breaking term. ${\cal L}_{mag}$ contains the baryon (here nucleons) and magnetic field interactions through the electromagnetic field strength tensor ($F^{\mu\nu}$) and magnetic vector potential ($A^{\mu}$), as given in refs. \cite{dmeson_mag,bmeson_mag,charmonium_mag, Brodrik, Prakash, Wei}.